nuageux/Obsidian-CS-Notes/Other Subjects/COGS 1 - Introduction to Cognitive Science/Course Content/How the Brain Makes the Mind.md

 #CogSci
 Presented by Dr. Gary Cottrell

-# How does the Brain Make the Mind?
 #### Intro
 The brain is made up of $10^{11}$ to $10^{12}$ neurons which make up about $10^{14}$ to $10^{15}$ connections, and all these neurons do is send and receive simple electrical symbols.
 So how does it make a mind?
 - We can try to take measurements: